dotnet/arcade/Documentation/OneLocBuild.md

 If you're releasing from any other branch (including servicing branches), you must do the following:

 1. Add the OneLocBuild task to the pipeline YAML of the release branch
-2. Contact Cristiano Suzuki at least two weeks before the release and tell him to re-target your repository to the release branch.
+2. Open a [repo modification ticket](https://ceapex.visualstudio.com/CEINTL/_workitems/create/Loc%20Request) with the loc team at least two weeks before the release and tell them to re-target your repository to the release branch.
-3. Merge the OneLocBuild PRs to your release branch.
+4. Merge the OneLocBuild PRs to your release branch.
-4. After the release, tell Cristiano to re-target your repository to the `main` branch again.
+5. After the release, tell Cristiano to re-target your repository to the `main` branch again.

+## Filing Issues for Translation Issues

+File a translation issue ticket with the localization team (see documentation [here](https://dev.azure.com/ceapex/CEINTL/_wiki/wikis/CEINTL.wiki/1361/Provide-Enough-Information-in-DevRel-Feedback-Ticket)).

 # Technical Documentation